neurodebian/testkraut/doc/source/spec.rst

 ``executables``
 ===============

-A :term:`JSON object` where keys are required executables for a test case.
+A :term:`JSON object` where keys are executable components for a test case.
 Keys may contain absolute paths and/or environment variables which will be expanded to their actual values during processing.
 Such variables should be listed in the ``environment`` section.
 Values are :term:`JSON object`\ s with fields